 This piece includes state-level data on DACA recipients, their families, and their economic contributions.

-This piece includes data on how many DACA recipients have renewed and have yet to renew their protections, along with what to expect in the next year.
+This piece examines how many DACA recipients have renewed and have yet to renew their protections, providing month-by-month data along with three renewal timelines to consider.

 A New Threat to DACA Could Cost States Billions of Dollars

 This piece includes annual gross domestic product losses from removing workers with DACA, by state.

 What DACA Recipients Stand to Lose—and What States Can Do About It

 This piece includes a state landscape of policies related to driver’s licenses, affordable higher education, and occupational licenses for DACA recipients.

 5 Things the Trump Administration Can Do Right Now to Protect Dreamers and Show Good Faith

 While only Congress can create permanent protections for DACA recipients, this piece provides five actions that President Donald Trump could take to protect them in the meantime.

 This piece includes estimates of the number of LGBTQ Dreamers in the United States, many of whom could be deported to countries where their lives are at risk.